-Under the original terms of the Director Plan, (a) any person who becomes a non-employee director of the Company was automatically granted an option to purchase 38,000 shares of common stock, (b) on June 30 of each year, beginning in 2004, each non-employee director who had served on the Company's Board of Directors for at least six (6) months as of such date was automatically granted an option with the exercise price being the fair market value of the Company's common stock as of July 1st of each year to purchase 13,000 shares of common stock, and each non-employee director would receive an option with the exercise price being the fair market value of the Company's common stock for each committee on which he or she had served as chairperson for at least six months prior to such date, and (c) the Chairman of the Board was granted an additional option with the exercise price being the fair market value of the Company's common stock as of July 1st of each year to purchase 15,000 shares of common stock on an annual basis.
+Under the original terms of the Director Plan, (a) any person who becomes a non-employee director of the Company was automatically granted an option to purchase 38,000 shares of common stock, (b) on June 30 of each year, beginning in 2004, each non-employee director who had served on the Company's Board of Directors for at least six (6) months as of such date was automatically granted an option with the exercise price being the fair market value of the Company's common stock as of July 1st of each year to purchase 13,000 shares of common stock, and each non-employee director would receive an option with the exercise price being the fair market value of the Company's common stock as of July 1st of each year to purchase 13,000 shares of common stock for each committee on which he or she had served as chairperson for at least six months prior to such date, and (c) the Chairman of the Board was granted an additional option with the exercise price being the fair market value of the Company's common stock as of July 1st of each year to purchase 15,000 shares of common stock on an annual basis.
 In February 2015, the Board suspended the automatic grant of stock options to each non-employee director and the Chairman of the Board under the Director Plan.
 In lieu of the automatic stock option grants under the Director Plan, the Board approved an equity award to all current directors of the Company consisting solely of RSUs granted under the 2011 Plan.
-Specifically, the Chairman of the Board of Directors would receive a RSU award with an annualized value of \$246,520, directors with a chairperson position on any committee of the Board of Directors would receive a RSU award with an annualized value of \$249,340 and all other directors would receive a RSU award with an annualized value of \$249,340 and all other directors and of RSUs in the aggregate amount of 28,896 RSUs.
-In February 2019, the Board determined that each new director of the Company, in lieu of an option to purchase 38,000 shares of common stock, would receive a RSU award with an annualized value of \$124,670.
+From February 2015 to 2017, the Chairman of the Board of Directors would receive a RSU award with an annualized value of \$268,520, directors with a chairperson position on any committee of the Board of Directors would receive a RSU award with an annualized value of \$249,340 and all other directors would receive a RSU award with an annualized value of \$124,670.
+In response to market trends, in lieu of the prior annualized values of the RSU awards to directors, starting in July 2018, each director was granted shares of RSUs based on an annualized value of \$124,670, which vest 50% on the first year anniversary of the grant date and the remaining 50% on the second year anniversary of the grant date.
+In July 2018 and 2019, based on the new parameters, the directors of the Company received a grant of RSUs in the aggregate amount of 28,896 RSUs and 35,399 RSUs, respectively.
+In February 2019, the Board determined that each new director of the Company, in lieu of an option to purchase 38,000 shares of common stock, would receive a RSU award with an annualized value of \$124.670.